neilSchroeder/multi-function-fitting/README.md

 ## Features

-Fits up to 6 gaussians to some input data
+Fits gaussians to some input data

 ## usage